 Merlin felt eyes on his back yet again.
 The first few times he’d just assumed it was the petulant prince again.
 Arthur had taken to glaring at him sometimes for hours on end for some reason, he’d already made it more than clear that he didn’t trust him at all, but eventually he began to detect a difference in the feelings.

-The other would come and go, presumably as whoever it was tracked their group, and it was so full of hatred it was nearly toxic.
+The one caused by the sulking royal was intense but without any true malice behind it, at the moment anyway, the other would come and go, presumably as whoever it was tracked their group, and it was so full of hatred it was nearly toxic.

 At first he’d thought it might be one of his enemies, not that he had many, but there were a few.